ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 If you are certain your function names won't conflict with other scripts or plugins---especially if you don't intend to distribute your plugin to others---you don't need to make every function script-local.
 Even well-known filetype plugins from reputable authors can include global functions, such as `MarkdownFold` and `MarkdownFoldText` in Tim Pope's [`vim-markdown`](https://github.com/tpope/vim-markdown), and everything works just fine.

-In any case, if you do follow best practices and use script-local functions, here is how to call the functions with key mappings outside of the script in which the functions were defined.
+In any case, if you do follow best practices and use script-local functions, the following section describes how to call the functions with key mappings outside of the script in which the functions were defined.

 #### Calling script-local functions using SID key mappings
 In Vimscript, defining key mappings that call script-local functions is a multi-step process: